funvill/funvill.github.io/_posts/2013-04-10-the-giant-claw-game-the-claw-research-version-1.md

 ---
-title: The Giant Claw Game! - The Claw Research, Version 1
+title: "The Giant Claw Game! - The Claw Research, Version 1"
 date: 2013-04-10 19:34:00
+categories:
+- News
-categories: News Projects
+- Projects
+slug: the-giant-claw-game-the-claw-research-version-1

 ---

 Now that I got my controller working and the stepper motors moving with a RAMPs board, I decided to get started on The Claw.
 I knew that I would have to go thought a bunch of iterations of the claw before getting one that I liked so I wanted to start early.

 I knew I wanted a 3 pronged claw to make it easier to pick up the balloons.
 I need it to be as light as possible so that the motors could lift it.
 If it had to have some electronics in the claw its self then I wanted them to be as simple as possible.